 Any performance choices you make should be justifiable within the text.
 The performance should reveal an understanding of the scene and character and an ability to create and share appropriate emotions and atmosphere.
 Try to make sure that any vocal and physical interpretation you do is strictly relevant.

 Criteria for Speeches

 - Energy

+- Achievement of contrast

+- Choice of speeches

 - Creation of environment

 - Spatial awareness

 - Use / handling of language

 - Suitability of physicalisation

-Power to hold an audience
+- Power to hold an audience

 - Identification with character

-- · Potential for development through training
+- Potential for development through training